‘Taught, edgy and vividly realised…delivers the ironies and moral complexities of the best crime thrillers.’ Garry Disher

 Praise for Behind the Night Bazaar

-‘Thought-provoking it is but she does so in the context of a thoroughly readable and, yes, entertaining story…Keeney emerges as an appealing character, emotional and yet capable of cold-eyed action.
+‘Thought-provoking it is but [Savage] does so in the context of a thoroughly readable and, yes, entertaining story…Keeney emerges as an appealing character, emotional and yet capable of cold-eyed action.
 She smokes too much, speaks Thai fluently and likes a drink and a shag.
-She has a well-developed moral compass…Better still, Keeney is built to last and this debut has all the makings of a long-running serial….I’m looking forward to the next instalment.’ – Jeff Glorfeld, The Age, The Sydney Morning Herald
+She has a well-developed moral compass…Better still, Keeney is built to last and this debut has all the makings of a long-running serial….I’m looking forward to the next instalment.’ — Jeff Glorfeld, The Age, The Sydney Morning Herald

 ‘Coolly elegant with a lovely sense of place, Savage directs her authorial tuk-tuk into the literary precinct without sacrificing the requisite violence, corrupt police, edgy social commentary and the need for her heroine to become a lonely social crusader in the best hard-boiled tradition.’ — Graeme Blundell, The Weekend Australian